Night Out (The Office): Plot

-Back in Scranton, the rest of the employees are going to be forced to work on a Saturday to record their own sales as the website's sales, which is, according to Ryan, "a temporary procedure to increase the legitimacy of the website."
-Jim Halpert (John Krasinski) suggests everyone stay in the office late instead of coming in for the Saturday.
-They all agree to the plan, but Jim forgets to tell the security guard they are staying late.
-After working until 9:00 pm, they find the parking lot gates locked, and are unable to return to the office because Pam Beesly (Jenna Fischer) locked the door from the inside, and Dwight has both the spare and master keys.
-Jim calls Hank the security guard (Hugh Dane), who puts off coming to let them out because Jim neglected to collect money for his last annual tip.
+Back in Scranton, Jim Halpert suggests everyone stay in the office late instead of coming in for the Saturday.
+They all agree to the plan, but Jim forgets to tell Hank the security guard they are staying late.
+After working until 9:00 pm, they find the parking lot gates locked, and are unable to return to the office because Pam Beesly locked the door from the inside, and Dwight has both the spare and master keys.
+Jim calls Hank, who puts off coming to let them out because Jim neglected to collect money for his last annual tip.
 Pam accidentally injures Meredith by hitting her head with a football that was found in the parking lot.
-Sitting in the lobby area waiting for the security guard to arrive, the employees vote by a show of hands that Andy and Angela are a better couple than Jim and Pam.
+Sitting in the lobby area waiting for Hank to arrive, the employees vote by a show of hands that Andy and Angela are a better couple than Jim and Pam.

-During a moment of levity, Toby Flenderson (Paul Lieberstein) reaches over and feels Pam's knee.
+During a moment of levity, Toby Flenderson reaches over and feels Pam's knee.
 After an awkward silence, Toby proclaims that he is moving to Costa Rica; he then climbs the parking lot fence and runs away.
 The cleaning staff arrives and lets the group out with help from Oscar, who speaks Spanish.

 Hank is incredulous when he arrives at the office to find everyone but the cleaning staff is gone.